 - Manufactured Home Purchase Agreement

 Some courts have ruled that offers containing acceleration clauses such as "I will pay $1,000 more than your best offer," do not constitute a bonafide offer.
 You have a price in mind.
 Put it in writing.

-Barring extreme buyers' markets or sizzling sellers' markets, you will probably want to offer a bit less than you expect to pay.
+Barring extreme buyers' markets or sizzling sellers' markets, in a normal real estate market, you will probably want to offer a bit less than you expect to pay.
 You can ask for guidance, but don't expect your real estate agent to name a price for you.
-Picking buyer's prices is not an agent's job.
+Picking prices for a buyer, believe it or not, is not an agent's job.